ConsentDevelopment/EtherBank/README.md

 3. Keep the bank account number (see point 1. above) and password (see point 2. above) together in a safe and secure location.
 You will need this number and password to retreive your full ether balance on the contract.

 4. If your wallet / keys that you used to open a bank acount are lost, stolen or destroyed then you can create a new wallet / key address and call the interface method
 Security_ConnectBankAccountToNewOwnerAddress(uint32 bankAccountNumber, string password) and pass in your bank account number (see point 1. above) and the password you used to create a sha3 hash (see point 2. above).
-If the password hash values match then the bank account will be connected to the new caller address.
+If the password hash values match then the bank account will be connected to the new caller address and you will be able to retrieve your full ether balance.

 Important - You can call the interface method Security_AddPasswordSha3HashToBankAccount(bytes32 sha3Hash) as many times as you want but you cannot use a previous passed in hash.
 Once a bank account is successfully connected to a new owner address then the stored bank account hash is reset and you will need to repeat the above process using the new owner address.